Marija Magdalena (song): Background and release

 Since 1995, Dragović has been collaborating with songwriter Tonči Huljić, who would go on to compose "Marija Magdalena" for her twelfth studio album, titled Krajem vijeka.
-Lyrics were written by Vjekoslava Huljić, and production was done by Remi Kazinoti.
+Lyrics were written by Huljić's wife Vjekoslava, and the arrangement was done by Remi Kazinoti.
 The song was recorded at TM Studio in Zagreb and was officially released on 7 March 1999.
 It made its debut live performance at Dora 1999 where it won the first prize.
 Following her victory at Dora, the song was released in CD single format by Tonika Records and Orfej for the Croatian market, and it was also made available through Jupiter Records for the European market.
 An English version titled "Maria Magdalena" was also recorded and released.

-On 8 May 2023, a revised rendition of the song was unveiled, featuring the songwriter Tonči Huljić in a collaborative effort.
+On 8 May 2023, a revised rendition of the song was unveiled, featuring the songwriter Tonči Huljić along with an orchestra in a collaborative effort.
+Music critic Anđelo Jurkas gave the new version of the song 8 out of 10 stars and was highly positive of the new production calling it a testament of Huljić's mastery on an arrangement, production and orchestral level.
+He called the rework something that gave the song a completely new and exciting spirit.
+To promote this version of the song, the duo released a music video directed by Vojan Koceić which also featured Hana Huljić.

 Music video

-The music video accompanying the song was under the directorial expertise of Katja Restović.
+The music video accompanying the song was directed by Katja Restović.
 Filming took place amidst the springtime of 1999, set against the backdrop of the island of Brač.
-Within the video, Dragović is prominently featured clad in a black dress, delivering her performance at diverse locations throughout the island.
+In the video, Dragović is prominently featured clad in a black dress, delivering her performance at diverse locations throughout the island.